cadenmiller/spotify-api-arduino-pkce/README.md

 - You will need to use the "client ID" and "client secret" from this page in your sketches
 - You will also need to add a callback URI for authentication process by clicking "Edit Settings", what URI to add will be mentioned in further instructions

+### What Authentication Method Should I Use?

+If you are just learning about Spotify's authentication methods there are multiple ways to get a user authenticated.
+I'm only going to list the ones that this library supports.

+#### Authentication Code
+  Use this method when it is safe to store the client secret.
+You can authenticate users from a distance.

+  - Requirements
+    - Requires a Client ID
+    - Requires a Client Secret

+#### Authentication Code with PKCE
+  Use this method when it is unsafe to store the client secret, as a rule of thumb: **If it's in the users hand you're Client Secret isn't safe, users can and will fuck you.**

+  - Requirements
+    - Requires a Client ID
+    - Does not require a Client Secret

 ### Getting Your Refresh Token

 Spotify **requires** the use of a webserver if you want a complete self contained device that can authenticate properly.
 Luckily the ESP32 and other boards can run webservers and other things.